dsccommunity/SqlServerDsc/README.md

   - Added setup parameter BrowserSvcStartupType
   - Change SourceFolder to Source to allow for multiversion Support
   - Add Source Credential for accessing source files
-  - Add Paramaters for SQL Server configuration
+  - Add Parameters for SQL Server configuration
-  - Add Paramaters to SuppressReboot or ForceReboot
+  - Add Parameters to SuppressReboot or ForceReboot
 * xSQLServerFirewall
   - Removed default values for parameters, to avoid compatibility issues
   - Updated firewall rule name to not use 2012 version, since package supports 2008, 2012 and 2014 versions